suzan-jamesono6og/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
  --
  Second, wisely plan and allocate your timetime.
 Set aside specific blocks of time for each task, taking into account the complexity and importance of the task.
 For example, if you know that a particular task requires a lot of concentration and time, allocate a longer block of uninterrupted time rather than trying to fit it in between other tasks that require less focus.
 Additionally, use your planning to avoid common time wasters, like checking social media or browsing the internet.
 You can use apps like Focus@Will or Forest to help keep you focused.

+# 2023-12-27
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, concise, and readable code.
+Remember that code is read far more often than it is written.

+Furthermore, understand that debugging and maintenance are an integral part of programming.
+Therefore, invest time in writing self-documenting code and thorough comments.
+It will save you and your team valuable time in the future.

+Lastly, be mindful of the importance of version control.
+Use tools like Git to manage your code revisions effectively.
+This practice enables collaboration, facilitates bug tracking, and allows for seamless code evolution without fear of losing previous work.

+In essence, a wise programmer values clarity, maintainability, and collaboration as much as they value functionality.